 Staff members are encouraged to attend professional workshops offered by the district, professional organizations, or the county office of education.
-Substitute teachers are invited to attend an annual orientation to better serve the students of the district.
-Instructional aides are invited to one district-sponsored staff development day to gain insight and understanding of the current curriculum.
-Classified support staff may receive additional job-related training from vendors, department supervisors, and district representatives.
+Long-term substitute teachers are invited to attend an annual orientation to better serve the students of the district.
+Special education instructional aides are invited to district and county sponsored workshops to gain insight and understanding of the current curriculum and student support strategies.
+Classified support staff receive job-related training from school administration.